ApiLogicServer/Docs/docs/index.md

 Developers require the ***flexibility of a framework.*** In fact,

-* Servers are based on Flask, so you can add new endpoints as required.
+* API Logic Server is based on Flask, so you can add new endpoints as required.

-* You have the full power of Python and its many libaries to address requirements such as integration (e,g, with message-based integration with systems like Kafka)
+* You have the full power of Python and its many libaries, enabling you to address requirements such as integration (e,g, with message-based integration with systems like Kafka)

 &nbsp;